khulaifi95/ACS/EMS/Notes/EMS_Lecture 3.md

 4. **Standard deviation**

-The standard deviation is the square root of variance:
+The standard deviation is the square root of variance.
 $$
 \sigma = \sqrt{var(x)}
 $$

 ### 3. Standard score